Gubner/skillbar/README.md

 # skillbar
-Replacement skillbar for QBus

-This is a direct replacement for qb-skillbar
+This is a direct replacement for QBus qb-skillbar

 Installation:
 Remove qb-skillbar from [qb] directory